impostorsguides/impostorsguides.github.io/rbenv/part-2/2-r-content.md

 }
 ```

-Here we do the same test as the one before, except this time we set that `RBENV_SHELL` is set to `fish` instead of `bash`.
+Here we do the same test as the one before, except this time we set that `RBENV_SHELL` is set to `fish` instead of Bash.

 #### `run rbenv shell` vs. `run rbenv-sh-shell`